 A solid red light on your Echo means the microphone is muted.
 Alexa can’t hear you when the mic is off.

-According to Amazon’s Echo troubleshooting page, the microphone button toggles between muted and active states.
-We tested this on an Echo Dot (5th gen) in March 2026, and pressing the mic button immediately restored voice recognition.
+According to Amazon’s Echo troubleshooting page, the mic button toggles between muted and active states.
+We tested this on an Echo Dot (5th gen) in March 2026, and it restored voice recognition immediately.
+The entire fix takes under 5 seconds, which makes it the fastest troubleshooting step you can try before moving on to anything else.

 #Fix 2: Restart Your Echo Device

-This fixes most “Alexa not responding” issues.
-According to Amazon’s device restart guide, restarting clears the device’s temporary memory without erasing your settings or smart home configurations.
+This fixes the majority of “Alexa not responding” cases.
+According to Amazon’s device restart guide, a restart clears temporary memory without touching your settings, routines, or smart home configurations, so you won’t need to set anything up again afterward.

 #Fix 3: Check Your Wi-Fi Connection

 Alexa needs an active internet connection to process voice commands.
-If your Echo shows an orange light ring, it’s not connected to Wi-Fi.
+An orange light ring means the Echo isn’t connected to Wi-Fi.

-If your router is working but the Echo won’t connect, move the Echo closer to the router.
-Walls and large furniture can block the signal.
-In our testing, an Echo Dot placed more than 30 feet from the router with two walls between them frequently lost connection.
+If your router works fine but the Echo won’t connect, move it closer to the router.
+According to Google’s Wi-Fi troubleshooting guide, walls and large metal furniture can reduce Wi-Fi signal strength by 50% or more.
+In our testing, an Echo Dot placed more than 30 feet from the router with two walls between them frequently dropped its connection.

 For Wi-Fi connection issues specifically, check our guide on how to connect Alexa to Wi-Fi.